 EDP Renewables (EDPR) and East Bay Community Energy (EBCE) have reached an agreement on a 20-year PPA totaling 100 megawatts (MW) of solar and 30 MW of storage that will bring the Sonrisa Solar Park to California’s Fresno County.
-The Sonrisa Solar Park is expected to be operational in 2022 and will jobs and money spent in local communities.
+The Sonrisa Solar Park is expected to be operational in 2022 and will produce jobs and money spent in local communities.

 The Sonrisa Solar Park, which will be comprised of both solar and storage technologies, is EDP Renewables’ first multi-technology project in North America.